Paid Time Off

 • First, practice self-care.
 To best support others, start with yourself.

 • Lead by example.
-When managers don’t take time off themselves, some employees may be hesitant to request time away.
+When managers don’t take time off, some employees may hesitate to request time away.

 • Encourage work-life balance.
 Discuss the impact of unhealthy work habits and how the benefits of taking time off can enhance overall well-being and creativity.
 This is especially important for staff who frequently tend to work beyond reasonable expectations.